mikkp17/ai-lego-robot/README.md

-# Lego Mindstorm EV3 Robot
+# Sokoban Solving Lego Mindstorm EV3 Robot
-Assignment for Introduction to Artificial Intelligence
+This is an assignment for the course Introduction to Artificial Intelligence